Community celebrates Duke Forest, shares vision for future at Centennial event

 The event, held in Penn Pavilion, featured a panel, lecture and Q&A on the past, present and future of the Duke Forest Teaching and Research Laboratory.

-“The forest has supported our academic mission since its founding in 1931,” President Vincent Price said in opening remarks.
-Looking forward, Price said University programming will “highlight the important role the forest is poised to play in our second century.”
+“The forest has supported our academic mission since its founding in 1931,” said President Vincent Price in opening remarks.
+Looking forward, he said University programming will “highlight the important role the forest is poised to play in our second century.”

 The Duke Forest is central to the University’s Climate Commitment, having been incorporated under the Office of Climate and Sustainability last fall.